AamuApp/gatsby-aamu-portfolio/README.md

 ![2020-02-10_11-04](https://user-images.githubusercontent.com/433707/74135827-a8d7b100-4bf5-11ea-90c2-e70423077b7f.png)

-After that, you need an API key.
+After that, you need an **API key**.
 Go to database settings for your newly created database and create an API key.
-Copy that to somewhere safe.
+Copy-paste that to somewhere safe.

 ## Repo usage on a third party hosting service